minimpoun/ProjectSetupTool/README.md

 You can edit the base files located at ..\ProjectSetupTool\SetupFiles

+How To Download:
-This is the source code for the tool.
-If you'd rather, you can just download the .exe and files needed to run the tool from the Project branch
+You can either pull the source code and run it from Visual Studios OR you can just download the .exe and needed files.